Tropical Forestry (International Commonwealth Scholarship) MSc by Distance Learning

 In order to be considered for nomination for a CSC scholarship, you must apply directly to the CSC.

-The 2019 application round is a two-stage process with two deadlines.
-All applications must be submitted by midday 12.00 PM (BST) on 22nd March 2019 (1) at the latest.
-All applications must include the following supporting documentation by 12:00 PM (BST) on 5th April 2019 (2) in order for their applications to be eligible for consideration:
+The 2020 application round is a two-stage process with two deadlines.
+All applications must be submitted by 16.00 (GMT) on 4th May 2020 at the latest.
+All applications must include the following supporting documentation by 16.00 (GMT) on 22nd May 2020 in order for their applications to be eligible for consideration:

 - At least one reference – submitted directly by the referee to the online application system.
 Referees will be sent an email request however applicants are responsible for seeking permission from their referees in advance of submitting their application; for ensuring that their referees are available to complete the reference by the deadline; and that the referees have received the reference request email.

-- An offer letter to start chosen course of study in the 2019-2020 academic year – uploaded to the online application system
+- An offer letter from Bangor University for a place of study in the 2020/21 academic year – uploaded to the CSC’s online application system

 - Full transcripts detailing all higher education qualifications (with certified translations if not in English) – uploaded to the online application system